-Events in February 2017
+Events in March 2021

-Events in April 2017
+Events in April 2021

 Paklenica National Park holds an International Climbers Meeting in late April each year in which teams of two people compete in a “big wall” speed climbing event in the Velika Paklenica canyon.
 More details can be found at the Paklenica National Park website.

-Events in June 2017
+Events in June 2021

 The Trogir Summer Festival commences in mid June but stretches out over July and August too.
 A number of traditional and modern concerts are held, together with theatre and dance performances, and exhibitions from both Croatian and international performers at various venues throughout Trogir.